Real-VeerSandhu/Article-AI/README.md

 # Article-AI
-A pipeline that collects article data from the web and summarizes information through NLP (extractive)
+A pipeline ([deployed app](https://article-ai.herokuapp.com/)) that collects article data from the web and summarizes information through an NLP extractive approach